 Street art is everywhere – if you look for it.

-DOORS, WINDOWS and STAIRCASES
+DOORS, WINDOWS and STAIRCASES in MONTREAL

 One of the defining features of Montreal is the exterior staircase.
 There are books devoted to the subject.
 I think its great fun to wander off the main streets just to look at the design, colour and texture of not only the staircases but the windows and doors.
 They aren’t afraid of a little colour in Montreal.